inclusivenaming/website/content/language/evaluation-framework.md

 ## About

-The language evaluation framework is a guidance document developed by the [Kubernetes Naming Working Group](https://github.com/kubernetes/community/tree/master/wg-naming).
+The language evaluation framework is a guidance document developed by the Inclusive Naming Initiative.
+It is intended to be a companion document to the [Principles](/principles).
-The version of this documentation found on the Inclusive Naming website is a mirror.

 It outlines a structured framework for evaluating language and terminology for harm to the community.
 This enables the community to navigate divisive conversations with a measure of clarity.